Lu15700/excel-to-csv-python/README.md

-# excel-to-csv-python
+## Description
-Simple Python function using Pandas to convert an Excel file to the CSV format.
+A simple program to convert an Excel file to a CSV file.

+## Technologies
+- Python
+- Pandas